MQTT Essentials Part 2: Publish & Subscribe

 MQTT uses subject-based filtering of messages.
 Every message contains a topic (subject) that the broker can use to determine whether a subscribing client gets the message or not.
 See part 5 of MQTT Essentials to learn more about the concept of topics.
 If desired, you can also set up content-based filtering with the HiveMQ MQTT broker and our custom plugin system.

 To handle the challenges of a pub/sub system, MQTT has quality of service (QoS) levels.
 You can easily specify that a message gets successfully delivered from the client to the broker or from the broker to a client.
 But there is the chance that nobody subscribes to the particular topic.
 If this is a problem, it depends on the broker how to handles such cases.
 For example, the HiveMQ MQTT broker has a plugin system, which can identifying such cases.
 You can either have the broker take action or simply log every message into a database for historical analyses.
 To keep the hierarchical topic tree flexible , it is important to design the topic tree very carefully and leave room for future use cases.
 If you follow these strategies, MQTT is perfect for production setups.

 Distinction from message queues

 A message queue stores message until they are consumed

-A message will only be consumed by one client
+A message is only consumed by one client

 Another big difference is that in a traditional message queue a message can be processed by one consumer only.
 The load is distributed between all consumers for a queue.
 In MQTT the behavior is quite the opposite: every subscriber that subscribes to the topic gets the message.

 Queues are named and must be created explicitly

 A queue is far more rigid than a topic.
 Before a queue can be used, the queue must be created explicitly with a separate command.
 Only after the queue is named and created is it possible to publish or consume messages.
 In contrast, MQTT topics are extremely flexible and can be created on the fly.